 - Academic credentials

-- Performance on standardized tests
+- Performance on standardized tests (if submitted)

 - Portfolio or audition results (if relevant)